 The first step of registering a trademark in Malaysia is that of application.
 When a person makes such an application, some of the details to be included are:

 A payment of RM250 must also be made for the completion of Form TM5.
-An applicant may submit an application for a trademark on the website of MyIPO (https://www.myipo.gov.my/en/apply-for-trade-marks/)
+An applicant may for a trademark on the website of MyIPO

 After MyIPO accepts a request, it assigns a submission code.
-MyIPO will take further steps to record a trademark, of which the first is a formal review.
-This formal review causes the correct execution of the application form (TM5) and payment of the approved charge to be reviewed by MyIPO.
+MyIPO will take further steps to record the trademark, of which the first is a formal review of the application form (TM5) after payment is processed.

 The formal review is followed by a substantive examination.
 During this phase, MyIPO examines the application in order to ensure that all legal registration requirements have been fulfilled.